Nexfinity/CakeyBot-Wiki/en/music/playlists.md

 # Overview

-> Playlists must have 50 songs or less to be added to the queue and can not exceed the max queue size of 50 songs. ([Premium](https://cakey.bot/premium) users are excluded from this limit)
+> Playlists must have 50 songs or less to be added to the queue and can not exceed the max queue size of 50 songs. ([Premium](https://cakey.bot/premium) servers and members with [Cakey Personal](/en/feature/cakey-personal) are excluded from this limit)
 {.is-warning}

 # Load Playlists